moorepants/moorepants.info/content/blog/introducing-resonance.rst

 Early mechanical vibration courses have been presented primarily from a theoretical viewpoint and tied to the analytic tools of the day.
-There have also been some courses with accompanying laboratories to experiment with real vibrating systems, but those are fewer.
-And since the late 80s, mechanical vibrations courses have often been enhanced with computational tools, such as Matlab, to solve problems that are difficult or unwieldy to solve by hand.
+There have also been some courses with accompanying laboratories to experiment with real vibrating systems, but those are fewer and far between.
+Also since the late 80s, mechanical vibrations courses have often been enhanced with computational tools, such as Matlab, to solve problems that are difficult or unwieldy to solve by hand.

 These courses typically have the standard engineering course format, i.e. the professor lectures in class by deriving mathematical theory on the board and